RISIS – Code of Conduct

 iii) Proper use and share of data

 The researcher entering RISIS is entitled to a proper use of RISIS data.
 This refers to the agreed research ethics (see above), but also to legal conditions.
 Data and information produced within RISIS can only be made public in aggregated form (for instance in publications), if not explicitly allowed by the local dataset holder.
-Usually, local Non-disclosure agreements (NDAs) have to be signed by the researcher entering RISIS, legally providing the basis for local use of data.
+In some cases for very specific requests, local Non-disclosure agreements (NDAs) have to be signed by the researcher entering RISIS, legally providing the basis for local use of data.

 iv) Research purposes only